Kyoto, Japan

 We asked people if there is a lot of crime.
 They answered:

 "Kyoto, is generally considered a safe city with a low crime rate.
 Like any other city, it has occasional petty crimes such as pickpocketing or bicycle theft, especially in crowded tourist areas.
 However, violent crime is extremely rare, and residents and visitors alike often remark on the sense of safety they feel while in the city.
 The Japanese police force is known for its efficiency and diligence, contributing to the overall low crime rate.
 It's also worth noting that the culture in Japan places a high emphasis on respect and courtesy, which is reflected in the low levels of crime.
-Nevertheless, it's always recommended for visitors to take standard precautions to protect their belongings and personal safety," said one expat who made the move to Kyoto.
+Nevertheless, it's always recommended for visitors to take standard precautions to protect their belongings and personal safety," wrote one member in Kyoto.

 What are the schools in Kyoto like?

 "Girls seem to settle well here but Western boys are generally unhappy and most leave.
 There is a bullying problem from the local children toward the 'outsider' boys that the school refuses to recognize--in part I think because the local children are often of mixed parents, so it is assumed that there will not be a problem.
-Local schools are a better option and provide after-school language transition tutoring," said one parent with children at Kyoto International School in Kyoto.
+Local schools are a better option and provide after-school language transition tutoring," commented one expat when asked about Kyoto International School in Kyoto.

 About the Author